Lim Kok Thay

-Tan Sri Lim Kok Thay (林国泰 (林國泰, Lîm Kok-Thài); born 16 August 1951) is a Malaysian Chinese billionaire businessman.
-He is the chairman of Genting Group, a casinos, resorts and palm oil conglomerate with a market capitalization of almost MYR40 billion, and the second son of fellow billionaire Lim Goh Tong, the company's founder.
+Lim Kok Thay (林国泰 (林國泰, Lîm Kok-Thài); born 16 August 1951) is a Malaysian Chinese billionaire businessman.
+He is the executive chairman of Genting Group, a conglomerate involved in casinos, resorts, and palm oil, with a market capitalization of nearly MYR 40 billion, and the second son of fellow billionaire Lim Goh Tong, the company's founder.

 Career

-Lim is the chairman and board executive of Genting Malaysia Berhad & Genting Berhad, also known as Genting Group, a conglomerate active in leisure & hospitality, power generation, oil palm plantations, property development, biotechnology, and oil & gas business activities.
+Lim is the executive chairman and board executive of Genting Malaysia Berhad & Genting Berhad, also known as Genting Group, a conglomerate active in leisure & hospitality, power generation, oil palm plantations, property development, biotechnology, and oil & gas business activities.

 He is the co-founder of Genting Hong Kong Limited, formerly known as Star Cruises Limited.
 Star Cruises, together with Norwegian Cruise Line was in 2011 the third largest cruise operator in the world, with a combined fleet of 18 ships providing about 35,000 lower berths.

 He has a bachelor's degree in civil engineering from University of London.
 He attended the six-week advanced management programme of Harvard Business School, the US in 1979.

 In 1976, he was appointed a director of Genting Group.
 The Genting Group grew from a single listed entity in 1971 to five listed entities (comprising Genting Berhad), Genting Malaysia Berhad and Genting Plantations Berhad which are listed on the main board of Bursa Malaysia; Genting Singapore Plc which is listed on the main board of Singapore Exchange and Genting Hong Kong which is listed on the main board of the Hong Kong Stock Exchange.

 He was appointed the chairman and CEO of Genting Berhad and Genting Malaysia Berhad when the late Lim Goh Tong retired in December 2003.
 Kok Thay has since expanded Genting's presence globally, especially in the leisure tourism and entertainment industry.

 Under his guidance, the Genting Group has developed leisure brands such as "Resorts World", "Maxims", "Crockfords" and "Awana", as well as established partnerships with Universal Studios, Hard Rock Hotel, Premium Outlets, Synthetic Genomics and others.

 In 1990, he assisted the Mashantucket Pequots, a Native American tribe to establish Foxwoods Resorts Casino in Connecticut, With 340,000 square feet of floor space, it is the largest casino in the US.

 He guided the expansion works of the Group's first integrated resort, Resorts World Genting, formerly known as Genting Highlands Resort located in Genting Highlands, Pahang.
 It has been voted by World Travel Awards as the "World's Leading Casino Resort" in years 2005, 2007, 2008, 2009 and 2010 and voted "Asia's Leading Casino Resort" from 2005 to 2010.